CAC Reader Not Working on Windows 11 — Fix

 Common CAC readers and their driver sources:

-- HID Omnikey 3121 — HID Global’s support site, look for “OMNIKEY 3121 Windows Driver”
+- HID Omnikey 3121 — HID Global’s support site, search “OMNIKEY 3121 Windows Driver”

 - SCR3310 v2.0 — Identiv’s driver downloads page